BouleDeFeu/rotatingfireball.js/README.md

 There is a minified version of `rotatingfireball.js` for people so cheap on bandwith they can't distribute a 4K text file.

-To use just add `id="favicon"` to your favicon element and append `<script src="javascripts/rotatingfireball.min.js">` at the end of your page!
+To use just append `<script src="javascripts/rotatingfireball.min.js">` at the end of your page!

 You can see a live demo here: http://bouledefeu.github.io/rotatingfireball.js